Mordokay/StreamSound/README.md

 ## Server Requirements

-The app requires a server endpoint that extracts YouTube audio stream information:
+The app requires a server endpoint that extracts YouTube audio stream information.
+I included in the repository the python script I used (yt_audio_info.py) for fetching this information:

 ### Endpoint